dataflowg/g-audio/README.md

 ## License
 This library is built using public domain audio decoders and libraries.
 As such, this library is also made available in the public domain.
 See [LICENSE](LICENSE) for details.

+## Installation
+G-Audio is published on [vipm.io](https://www.vipm.io/package/dataflow_g_lib_g_audio/), and can be installed using VI Package Manager (VIPM).
+The packages are also available as [github releases](https://github.com/dataflowg/g-audio/releases) and can be installed manually using VIPM.

+If you want to include the library directly in your project, download or clone the repo and place the [G-Audio folder](https://github.com/dataflowg/g-audio/tree/main/src/LabVIEW/G-Audio) in your source directory, then add `G-Audio.lvlib` to your LabVIEW project.

 ## Usage
 See the example VIs in [Examples](src/LabVIEW/G-Audio/Examples) to write, read, playback, and capture audio files.